lcdcode/mood-cairns/README.md

 This is what's used for personal-use installs — it's signed with the standard debug keystore but installs under the real `com.lcdcode.moodcairns` application id.

-### Build a release APK

-The release build type has minification + resource shrinking enabled.
-To produce a release APK you'll need a signing config; the simplest path is to add a `signingConfigs.release { ... }` block to `app/build.gradle.kts` and wire it into `buildTypes.release`.
-Without that, `assembleRelease` will produce an unsigned APK Android won't install.

 ### Useful Gradle tasks

 ```